-- Coordinate with statewide, regional, and local planning agencies on future capital projects (such as: Freeman Gulch 2 & 3, North Conway Truck Climbing Lane, Wildlife Crossing on US 395), as needed. - Develop programming needs and/or projects for and adopt the 2024 RTIP, as needed. - Monitor / amend the 2022 RTIP as necessary.
+- Coordinate with statewide, regional, and local planning agencies on future capital projects (such as: Freeman Gulch 2 & 3, North Conway Truck Climbing Lane, Wildlife Crossing on US 395) - Develop programming needs and/or projects for and adopt the 2024 RTIP - Monitor / amend the 2022 RTIP as necessary

-- Labor and staff time to implement task elements. - Wildlife Crossing committee agendas and meeting materials. - Amendments to the 2022 RTIP, as needed.- - Development and adoption of 2024 RTIP by December 2023, and amendments as needed.
+- Labor and staff time to implement task elements. - Wildlife Crossing committee agendas and meeting materials. - Amendments to the 2022 RTIP. - Development and adoption of 2024 RTIP, and amendments as needed.